 Tilting Head

-The tilting headstock allows for sanding and a higher choice of angles when drilling.
-Couple that with the table, and you have a multitude of options.
+The tilting head makes this tool suitable for sanding and it provides a wider range of drilling angles.
+When combined with its tilting table, you will have a multitude of different options.

 Radial Head